davidhenty/benchio/README.md

 The program has a very basic set of command-line options.
-The first three arguments must be the dimensions of the dataset; the fourth argument specified of these are local sizes (i.e. weak scaling), or global sizes (strong scaling).
+The first three arguments must be the dimensions of the dataset; the fourth argument specifies if these are local sizes (i.e. weak scaling), or global sizes (strong scaling).

 For example, to run using a 256 x 256 x 256 data array on every